ALIYA2Group/Mod20_Segment_1/README.md

 ### Dataset 2
 ![D2a](https://github.com/ALIYA2Group/Mod20_Segment_1/blob/main/Pictures/D2a.PNG)

+### Dataset 3
 ![D3.2a](https://github.com/ALIYA2Group/Mod20_Segment_1/blob/main/Pictures/D3.2a.PNG)

+This Data set is in NET CDF (.nc) file and we are having trouble extration, reading due to size, and will reach out to the TAs to assit on Monday.
+January 17th, 2022.

 ### Other Dataset

 We want to explore the features the dataset and continue other data.

+The final question being:

 1. Predicting when the polar ice will be gone in the Artic & Antarctic